grafana/grafana/docs/sources/panels-visualizations/configure-panel-options/index.md

 ## Configure repeating panels

 You can configure Grafana to dynamically add panels or rows to a dashboard.
 A dynamic panel is a panel that the system creates based on the value of a variable.
 Variables dynamically change your queries across all panels in a dashboard.
-For more information about repeating rows, refer to [Configure repeating rows]({{< relref "../../dashboards/build-dashboards/create-dashboard/#configure-repeating-rows" >}}).
+For more information about repeating rows, refer to [Configure repeating rows][].

 {{% admonition type="note" %}}
 Repeating panels require variables to have one or more items selected; you cannot repeat a panel zero times to hide it.